shmohammadi86/case_study/README.md

 ## What’s included

 - Minimal Python modules under `src/study/` for data loading, fragment generation, and the model.
-- A single public notebook with the full workflow (training, CPU-centric evaluation, baselines, visualization):
-  - `experiments/notebooks/fragment_reconstruction_pipeline.ipynb`
-- Final artifacts tracked with Git LFS:
-  - `outputs/fragment_clustering_baseline/results/metrics.json`
+- A CPU-friendly evaluation notebook showing how to load checkpoints and run validation:
-  - `outputs/fragment_clustering_baseline/results/visualization_real.png`
+  - `experiments/notebooks/evaluation.ipynb`
+- Final artifacts: generated locally under `experiments/figures/` after running the evaluation script.

 ## Git LFS setup (required for data and checkpoints)

-This repository stores large files (datasets in `data/`, outputs/artifacts in `outputs/`, and `*.ckpt` checkpoints) using Git LFS.
+This repository stores large files (datasets in `experiments/data/`, checkpoints in `experiments/checkpoints/`, and `*.ckpt` files) using Git LFS.
 You must install and enable Git LFS to fetch these files correctly.

 1) Install Git LFS (one-time):